An official website of the European Union. See all European Institutions

 Additional opportunities for EU-Russia dialogue include:

-Since 1997 the Partnership and Cooperation Agreement has been the general framework of EU-Russia political and economic relations.
+Since 1997 the Partnership and Cooperation Agreement (PCA) has been the general framework of EU-Russia political and economic relations.
 One of the main objectives of this agreement is the promotion of trade and investment as well as the development of harmonious economic relations between the EU and Russia.
 The Partnership and Cooperation Agreement was supposed to be upgraded through the negotiation of a New EU-Russia Agreement, providing a comprehensive framework for bilateral relations.
-The New Agreement should have built on the WTO rules and included stable, predictable and balanced rules for bilateral trade and investment relations.
+The New Agreement would have been built on the basis of WTO rules and would have included stable, predictable and balanced rules for bilateral trade and investment relations.
 Negotiations started in 2008, but they were stopped in 2010 because no progress was made in the Trade and Investment part.

 The EU's energy policy, including towards such an important external partner as Russia, is based on the concept of Energy Union, which has as an objective to make energy more secure, affordable and sustainable.
+This shall be done by overhauling European energy and climate systems and policies, so that the EU's energy policy fully contributes to the fulfilment of the EU's commitment to the Paris agreement on climate change.
 The EU's Energy Union strategy is made up of 5 closely related and mutually reinforcing dimensions:

 Russia is the largest oil, gas, uranium and coal exporter to the EU.
 Likewise, the EU by far the largest trade partner of the Russian Federation.
 Based on this mutual interdependence and common interests in the energy sector, the EU and Russia developed an energy partnership and launched the EU-Russia Energy Dialogue in 2000.